Ikram Dhahri

 Ikram Dhahri (born 7 January 1997) is a Tunisian taekwondo practitioner.
-She won gold in the 49kg category at the 2023 African Games.
+She won gold in the 49 kg category at the 2023 African Games.

 Career

 She was a bronze medalist at the 2016 African Taekwondo Championships in Port Said.
 She was a silver medalist at the 2018 African Taekwondo Championships in Agadir.
 She was a bronze medalist at the 2019 African Games in Rabat.

 She won a third medal at the African Taekwondo Championships when she won bronze at the 2021 African Taekwondo Championships in Dakar.

 At the 2023 African Taekwondo Championships in Abidjan, she won the silver medal in the -49 kg category.
 She won bronze at the Spanish Open in 2023.
-She won the gold medal in the under 49kg category at the 2023 African Games in Accra, beating Egypt's Jana Khattab in the final.
+She won the gold medal in the under 49 kg category at the 2023 African Games in Accra, beating Egypt's Jana Khattab in the final.
 She competed at the 2023 World Taekwondo Championships in Baku.

 She reached the quarterfinals of the 2024 Paris Olympics on 7 August 2024.